thallesdomician/technical-assignment-infrastructure/README.md

 ## Limitations and bonuses due to time constraints

 - do not overcomplicate the solution.
-We are not expecting that you to develop a next release of Express.js framework!
+We are not expecting you to develop a next release of Express.js framework!
 - there is no need for query string processing *
 - hierarchical middleware registration is not necessary (ie. registering additional middleware for specific route prefix) *
 - we will not test for resilience to duplicate routes or prefixes *